Tjhayhay/Bible-Beasts-Project/README.md

 ## Submission

-Please fork this repository, make your changes, and send an email to tucker.hayden@bibleproject.com with the a link to your repo.
+Please fork this repository, make your changes, and send an email to tucker.hayden@bibleproject.com with the a link to your repo when you are finished.
 In your technical screening interview you will be expected to provide a brief explanation of your work.

 Good luck!